UNESCO adds traditions to its Intangible Cultural Heritage list | DW | 16.12.2021

 Falcons were initially flown to obtain food, but the art of falconry has since developed into a social and recreational activity allowing people to connect with nature.

-Practiced in various parts of the world, including Germany and many European countries, but also Asian ones such as Kyrgyzstan, Mongolia or Korea, as well as different Gulf countries, falconry involves creating a bond between the falconer and the bird through breeding, training and rearing.
+Practiced in various parts of the world — including Germany and many European countries, but also Asian countries like Kyrgyzstan, Mongolia or Korea, as well as different Gulf countries — falconry involves creating a bond between the falconer and the bird through breeding, training and rearing.

 Tbourida, a Moroccan equestrian performance, dates back to the 16th century.